Repetitive Strain Injury Stretching

 5. Occupational therapy: An occupational therapist can help you develop strategies to manage RSI both at work and home.
 They can teach you how to use adaptive tools to make tasks easier.

-6. Injections: In some cases, cortisone or other injections may be used to reduce inflammation and pain.
+6. Injections: In some cases, cortisone or other injections may be used to ease discomfort by decreasing inflammation.

 7. Surgery: While rarely necessary, surgery might be considered for severe injuries not responding to other treatments.